Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 - Cons: Might be too loud for some

-If it’s summer colours you’re after, this is the perfect pair of running shorts, with shades of red, green, blue, pink and orange and a pretty palm print.
-Often, coloured shorts mean a greater chance of sweat marks, but the pattern and colours on these shorts disguised any patches.
+If it’s summer colours you’re after, this is the perfect pair of running shorts, with shades of red, green, blue, pink and orange, and a pretty palm print.
+Coloured shorts often mean a greater chance of sweat marks, but the pattern and colours on these shorts disguised any patches.

 The jersey fabric – primarily made from planet-friendly bamboo – is super soft and stretchy.
 The waistband doesn’t have much give, so don’t assume they’ll stretch to fit – get the right size, though, and you’ll find these are incredibly comfortable and work well for day-to-day wear, too.
-The thick waistband doesn’t budge while running and the short length is just right – no butt cheeks on show essentially.
+The thick waistband doesn’t budge while running and the short length is just right – no butt cheeks on show, essentially.

 Modibodi recycled running shorts